 Over the years Viking Automatic Sprinkler Company has earned the trust and respect of architects, developers, and contractors throughout the Northwest.
 Maybe it's because we approach each and every project as a personal investment.
 Quality, honesty, and great product pricing has been a business philosophy that has kept us growing since 1930.

 Viking opened its doors back in 1930 to service the Northwest’s wood product industry.
-Since then, Viking has expanded into a regional leader in fire protection services with offices in Portland, Medford, Seattle, Longview, Meridian and Pocatello.
+Since then, Viking has expanded into a regional leader in fire protection services with offices in Portland, Medford, Seattle, Longview, Nampa and Pocatello.

 Viking provides fire sprinkler and Special Hazard services in commercial, industrial, and residential markets.
 Viking features design-build fire protection capability for all sizes and scopes of projects, a 24-hour service department, an inspection and maintenance program, and full fabrication shops in our Portland and Seattle locations.